Updated: Jan 13

 certification with the International Association of Animal Behavior Consultants (IAABC).
 This is the path I chose, resulting in the designation Certified Horse Behavior Consultant (CHBC)

-certification through the Animal Behavior Society (ABS), obtained after completing a doctoral degree or masters degree with a focus on animal behavior (CAAB, ACAAB – Certified Applied Animal Behaviorist, Associate Certified Applied Animal Behaviorist)
+certification through the Animal Behavior Society (ABS), obtained after completing a PhD or MSc with a focus on animal behavior (CAAB, ACAAB – Certified Applied Animal Behaviorist, Associate Certified Applied Animal Behaviorist)

 or, after graduating as a veterinarian, and then obtaining a board-certification specialty degree as a Veterinary Behaviorist

 You are your horse's champion.
 Whether searching for a horse trainer, riding instructor, or horse behavior consultant, you have a right to know what approach they will take with your horse, and how they will achieve their results.
 Interviewing and finding an appropriate equine professional for your needs is no different than selecting the right school teacher, sports coach, or health care professional for your child.
 The right trainer, riding coach, or behavior consultant can help you and your horse achieve your goals, without creating any additional issues for either of you in the process.